 “Sylvie?” calls a feminine voice from the other side of my hotel room door.

-Knuckles rap lightly on the cheap, thin wooden door.
 My ears prick at the sound of Janelle calling my name, a name I have not had cause to use for nearly ten years.
-The knock, and my name, come again.
+Knuckles rap on the cheap, thin wood.

+“S’il vous plaît, we have little time.”
+The floor creaks under her shifting feet, he accented voice heavy with worry.
 “Are you done?”
-The floor creaks under her shifting feet, her French accented voice heavy with worry.
-“S’il vous plaît, we have little time.”

 I stare at the mirror again and sigh.
-Sighing is something a wolf would never do.
+Sighing.
+Something a wolf would never do.
 A wolf would dip its head and curve its spine, pointing its tail to the ground.
 But humans sigh, and I’m human—more or less.
 Without joy I pick up the eyeliner and apply it like Janelle taught me.
-The first time I tried it got in my eyes and made them tear up, but I’m better at it now.
-The blush is next, though it makes me feel like my face is dirty.
-Once I add a bit of lipstick my white skin is much less noticeable.
-Since I can’t put makeup on my body, I’ve covered almost every inch of it.
-You can’t see my lean, muscled skin beneath the hooded sweatshirt and black jeans.
-My hands are still the bony, long-fingered, taloned things they have ever been, though, and they seem ghastly as they jut out from under my sleeves.
+The first time I tried it got in my eyes and made them tear up, but Janelle made me keep trying until I got it right.
+The blush comes next.
+I apply it with a soft brush, the bristles sweeping along my skin like the fluttering of a butterfly’s wing.
+Janelle says blush makes you pretty.
+It makes my face feel dirty.
+Once I add a bit of lipstick, one might not even notice my pronounced jaw muscles and ivory white, sharp teeth.
+Since putting make up on my body would be impractical, I’ve covered almost every inch of it.
+You can’t see my lean, muscled form beneath the hooded sweatshirt and black jeans.
+My hands are still the long, bony, taloned things they have ever been, though, and they seem ghastly jutting out from my sleeves.

 “Sylvie?”
 The knock comes again, more insistent.
 Growling, I reach for the knob and fling the door open.

 I blink in the brighter light.
 Wade has thrown the curtains of our suite wide open, to help him as he reconstructs the massive pile of shredded paper on the floor.
-He’s not much to look at, with his thick eyeglasses and thin build, but he’s a trained soldier just like Fritz.
-The light brown hair curling about his head is appealing, and I grin at the memory of how he’d reacted when I tried to run my hands through it.
+He’s not much to look at, with his thick eyeglasses and thin build, but he’s a trained soldier.
+Appealing light brown hair curls about his head like a fuzzy blanket.
+I grin at the memory of how he’d reacted when I tried to run my hands through it.
 Janelle had to take me aside and explain that it’s just not appropriate to touch people without their permission.
-This was hard to swallow, because wolves touch each other all the time; Nips, snuffles, even running with the wind side by side, the equivalent of humans holding hands.
+This was hard to swallow, because wolves touch each other all the time; Nips, snuffles, even running with the wind side by side, like humans hold hands.
 I turn my gaze from Wade before he notices me.
-I make him uncomfortable, though he hasn’t said.
+I make him uncomfortable.
 The way he sweats, pants, and licks his lips around me led me to believe he had different intentions at first.

 Not the first time I’ve made a mistake since coming out of the woods.

-Nearby, stirring a bowl of what my nose tells me is pancake batter, is his friend Fritz.
-Fritz is the Alpha, the leader of our pack, though he’d never say so himself.
-He’s thick where Wade is lean, quick with a smile and quicker with the knife he always keeps sheathed at the small of his back.
-His head has been largely shaven except for a strip down the center of his scalp, something called a mohawk.
-According to Wade, mohawks are dead, but I can’t fathom how hair can be dead if it isn’t alive in the first place.
+Nearby, Wade’s friend Fritz stirs something in a bowl.
+My nose tells me it’s pancake batter.
+Fritz.
+The Alpha, the leader of our pack, though he’d never say so himself.
+He’s thicker than Wade, quick with a smile and quicker with the knife he always keeps sheathed at the small of his back.
+His mostly bare scalp bears a strip down the center, something called a mohawk.
+According to Wade, mohawks are dead, but I can’t fathom how hair can be dead when it never lived in the first place.
 I watch the corded muscles knot and twist in his arms as he stirs the batter.

 “Your first batch got cold, so I’m making you some new ones.”
 He indicates the counter that borders our suite’s kitchenette.
-A plate of pancakes sits there, along with a dozen links of sausage and a glass of something I really like called OJ.
-I don’t know what animal bleeds orange and sticky and sweet, but I resolve to hunt one as soon as I am able.
+A plate of pancakes sits there, along with a dozen links of sausage and a glass of milk.
 My nose wrinkles at the smell of the burned meat on the table.

 “You cooked it.”
 I sit down and pick at one of the sausage links, lips curling back from my sharp teeth.